 It is important for the client and therapist to work together as a team.
 The role of NWA Therapy is to help you explore what your goals are for therapy, develop a plan with you to help you reach those goals, and support and guide you in this process.
 Take a look at our "Provider" section to learn more about our therapists, including information about their credentials and specialties.

 • Teletherapy (distance counseling via a secure platform) available for adults in Arkansas, Missouri, Oklahoma, Pennsylvania, and Tennessee

-• The use of Cognitive Behavioral Therapy (CBT), Trauma Focused - Cognitive Behavioral Therapy (TF-CBT) Dialectical Behavior Therapy (DBT), and Acceptance and Commitment Therapy (ACT) as indicated by an individual's needs
+• The use of Cognitive Behavioral Therapy (CBT), Trauma Focused - Cognitive Behavioral Therapy (TF-CBT) Dialectical Behavior Therapy (DBT), Gestalt Therapy, and Acceptance and Commitment Therapy (ACT) as indicated by an individual's needs

 • Access to your health care provider as needed.

 • You can pay with a credit or debit card and insurance will be filed for you.
 See insurance section for more information about participating insurance providers.

 • Rates are $225 for the initial intake session and $175 for ongoing sessions.
 Private pay rates are available.
 Please contact NWA Therapy with any questions!

 MY experience with NWA Therapy and my therapist was fantastic...
 It's ran very well and from a counseling standpoint, I couldn't have asked for better care and investment in me.